archivesspace/archivesspace/README.md

   * Your database (either the demo database or MySQL)
   * The search indexes and related indexer files (optional)

-Of the two, the database backup is the most crucial, your ArhivesSpace records are all stored in your MySQL database.
+Of the two, the database backup is the most crucial, your ArchivesSpace records are all stored in your MySQL database.
 The solr search indexes are worth restoring if you have backups, but they can be recreated from scratch if necessary.